nanama16/nanama16/README.md

 - 👯 I’m looking to collaborate on huge life changing projects.
 - 🤔 I’m looking for help with learning swift.
 - 💬 Ask me about web development and other tech stuff.
-- 📫 How to reach me: Twitter - @nanama_achiaa.
+- 📫 How to reach me: Twitter - @nanama_achiaa, email - achiaaama1618@gmail.com
 - 😄 Pronouns: She/Her
+- 📍 I'm from Ghana.
 - ⚡ Fun fact: I can't study well without music.